peacalm/myostream/README.md

 ```

 ### Function: myostream::ptostr(const Args&... args)
-One line code to convert multiple arguments into std::string, seperated by ", ".
+One line code to convert multiple arguments into std::string, separated by ", ".

 Example:
 ```c++